alinnman/celestial-navigation/README.md

 For more information on installation and usage of the Python scripts see [here](INSTALL.md).

+A short explanation of the logical steps and algorithms used can be found [here](WORKFLOW.md)

 A [digital version of the Nautical Almanac](NAtrad(A4)_2024.pdf) for 2024 is included in this repository.